-- When you arrive, please call us.
+Call us upon arrival.
 We will ask you a few questions about your pet's health and your own health to identify the best way to care for your pet while protecting the safety of people.
 For the emergency team, call 503-228-7281 and for specialty appointments, call 971-255-5995.

-- We encourage you to wait in your car or outside of the hospital.
+Wait in your car or outside of the hospital.
 A team member will meet you and your pet at your car and you'll receive updates by phone.
 If you are unable to wait in your car, please let us know and we will accommodate you.

-- Wash your hands often using soap and water (at least 20 seconds).
+Wash your hands often using soap and water (at least 20 seconds).
 Use hand sanitizer if soap is not available.
 We have restrooms available for visitors in both downstairs and upstairs lobbies.

-- Cover coughs and sneeze with tissue or hands.
+Cover coughs and sneeze with tissue or hands.
 Wash hands immediately following cough or sneeze.

 Thank you for helping us keep other pet lovers, including our staff, healthy so we can help as many animals as possible!

 Our financial and medical aid programs are designed to give animals the best chance at a healthy future, so there are financial and medical requirements to qualify to receive the funds.
 Please read the requirements before coming to the hospital.